Upcoming events

 Adults Only

 Join us for 5 days of hiking on the North Country National Scenic Trail along the scenic Manistee River in the Northern Lower Peninsula of Michigan.
-Participants will receive credit for 50 of the 100 Miles for the North Country Trail hike challenge.
+Participants will receive credit for 50 of the 100 Miles for the North Country Trail hike 100 challenge.
 The hike is 5 days long with daily mileage of between 9 to 12 miles.
 There are some large hills to climb but much of the trail follows the river.

-Three nights of camping will be in State Forest Campgrounds, one in a private primitive campground and there will be one night of dispersed camping.
-Transportation is included with 2 rental vehicles.
+3 nights of camping will be in State Forest Campgrounds, 1 in a private primitive campground and there will be 1 night of dispersed camping.
+Transportation is not provided, but we will try to arrange carpooling.
 All meals are the responsibility of the participant, but we will have an ordering option to buy a large quantity of meals.
+There will likely be cell phone coverage for much of the hike, but as a precaution your trip leaders will have emergency communication devices.

 Temperatures at that time of year should be pleasant with highs in the 60-70’s and overnight lows in the 50’s.
 Overnight backpacking experience is required with daily mileage of 10 or more.